arif-makhdzir/SelfDrivingCarND-P1-LaneLines/README.md

 My pipeline allows two different line drawing options at this stage:

-i) Draw lines according to the lane markers - short, long, single, or multiple
+a) Draw lines according to the lane markers - smultiple short & long markers

 This path execute the original algorithm of the draw_lines() function, no additional change was done

 ![alt text][pipeline5a]

-ii) Draw a single line on the left and right lanes
+b) Draw a single line on the left and right lanes

-In order to get the long lines that are smooth a few processing steps are required:
+In order to get the long lines that are smooth a few processing steps were done:

-Step1: Sum up the left & right lines

-Step2: Get average of left & right line
+1. First I sum up the x1, x2, y1, & y2 points of all the left lines.
+Do the same for the right lines.
+2. Then I divide the summed x1,x2,y1,y2 points by total number of lines (do for boh right & left lines) to get the averaged points.

-Step3: Extrapolate the left & right line
+3. From the averaged points of the left & right line, I create a line equation for each one of them by following the below math:

-a) Create line equation
 Line equation:
 y = slope*x + intercept

-From the points we got, we can calculate the slope and intercept as below, we get our line equation:

-slope = (y1-y2)/(x1-x2)
+slope = (averaged_y1-averaged_y2)/(averaged_x1-averaged_x2)

-intercept = y1 - slope*x1
+intercept = averaged_y1 - slope*averaged_x1

-With the line equation I am able to draw a line whose y endpoints are bottom of image and top of region of interest.
-I find the x endpoints by plugging in the y endpoints into the equation:
+4. With the line equation I am able to draw a line whose y endpoints are on one end at the bottom of image (539) and on the other end at top of region of interest (317).
+I find the x endpoints - of both right & left line - by plugging in the y endpoints into the equation:

-x = (y - b)/m
+x = (y - intercept)/slope
+i.e.
+x_bottom = (540 - intercept)/slope
+x_top = (317 - intercept)/slope 317

+Now I get the endpoints to draw the extrapolted single line for both right & left lane

+5. Finally I draw red lines with thickness of 6 for both lines and apply the weighted_img function on them to get the soft overlay effect.

 Step4: draw the left & right line and soft overlay effect if required